 Where do your data and information come from?

 The data and information on BlueAccounting.org comes from a variety of sources including state, provincial and federal agencies, universities, and a diverse array of stakeholders and participants.
 Data and information has all been carefully curated by the workgroups supporting one of the Blue Accounting pilot issues.

 I have an idea for a Blue Accounting pilot.
 How do I get involved?

 Over time, Blue Accounting plans to expand its support to additional issues.
 If you have an idea for an issue that you believe is a good candidate for the Blue Accounting initiative, please reach out to our Program Director, Victoria Pebbles at email@example.com.

 The site is in a beta state.
 It went live in September 2017 and we’ve been making improvements since the launch.
 We have launched several new features in the site in both 2018 and 2019, with more planned to be released in 2020.
 We look forward to working alongside our stakeholders to continue the development of Blue Accounting.

 Why is some content available from some issues and not others?

 Our workgroups have been hard at work determining what content to showcase on BlueAccounting.org and sourcing the information they find most valuable to share.
 All of the groups are at various stages in this process and will continue to strategically publish information.

 How will you seek feedback from stakeholders?

 Users can provide feedback through the Contact Us form.
 We conducted remote user testing and a focus group interview in early 2018 where we gathered feedback on ease of use.
-We plan to hold another round of user testing against changes to the site.
+In 2019 we gathered feedback on the website at multiple conferences around the region.
 Our workgroups will continue to collect feedback on information and data.